Poetry Society of Indiana: Activities

 Since 1945, PSI has also nominated an unofficial state's PSI Premier Poet.
-Past PSI Premier Poets are listed here.

 PSI publishes the Indiana Poet newsletter four times a year, including PSI contests & events information, other PSI activities, and local and state-level poetry news.
 PSI also publishes an annual print anthology of the winners of its PSI Annual Poetry Contest, titled Ink to Paper, and in 2017 it released a 75th-anniversary collection and history, called Diamonds..
-PSI also lists PSI Member Poets' publications here.